CliveKhathi/ABC_RETAIL/README.md

 # ABC Retail

 ABC Retail is a lightweight, modern ecommerce web application built with ASP.NET Core MVC and Azure Table Storage.
-It’s designed to help small businesses, NGOs, and community groups launch a digital storefront with minimal overhead and maximum scalability.
+Itâ€™s designed to help small businesses, NGOs, and community groups launch a digital storefront with minimal overhead and maximum scalability.

 ---